henry40408/henry40408.github.io/content/posts/resurrection.md

 Thanks to [ChatGPT](https://chat.openai.com).
 It's like the Tower of Babel for me: it helps me express myself in a common language and reach more people who don't use Traditional Chinese.

-It aids in rephrasing "Chinese-English" and catching grammar errors.
-I almost always learn new things from its suggestions.
+It helps in rephrasing "Chinese-English" and catching grammar errors.
+I nearly always learn something new from its suggestions.

 There is an opinion out there that AI (or LLMs, to be precise) will deteriorate human performance in self-expression.
 I disagree.
 We are already reliant on many tools in various aspects.
 We don’t walk or run long distances like Pheidippides did because we have cars now.
 I will express my thoughts on this matter in another post.

-# Conclusion
+# Final

 I hope to go further with my blog this time.